logankimm/SQLite-Clone/4_Block_Implmentation.md

 			// Construct the RecordStorage that use to store main cow data this.cowRecords = new RecordStorage (new BlockStorage(this.mainDatabaseFile, 4096, 48));
 ```

+# Blocks

+## Class/Interface Attributes
+1. firstSector - data read from stream with length DiskSectorSize
+7. isDosposed - reference to whether or not its deleted? - there's an event handler - yes, safety precaution to make sure removed blocks cannot be accessed

+### Implementations
+1. Creates a new block in memory? - don't think it is hard written to the stream (yeah this is done through BlockStorage.CreateNew())

+### Functions
+1. GetHeader() -
+    #### Implementation
+    -

+#### Protected Methods

+### Individual Blocks
+-

+### Examples